yousamasham/yousamasham/README.md

 ## I'm a Creator and a Student!

-- 🔭 I just developed my first personal website: [yousam.tk][website]!
+- 🔭 I recently developed my first personal website: [yousam.tk][website]!
-- 🌱 I'm currently familiarizing myself with machine learning 👨‍💻
+- 🌱 I'm currently in my fourth year of Software and Biomedical Engieering (iBioMed) @ McMaster University 👨‍💻
-- 🥅 2021 Goals: Become more active on GitHub and starting new projects
-- ⚡ Fun fact: I know how to play drums and trombone

 ### Get to know me: